natashaU/food_app/README.md

 * Paleo

-This app searches for specific diets, by joining together two tables in PSQL and filtering the results for the diet_name, check out this very special function from the app's model:
+This app searches for specific diets, by joining together two tables in PSQL and filtering the results for the diet_name, check out the filter function I wrote from the app's model:

 ```
   findDiet(filter) {